cogent3/EnsemblLite/README.md

 <details>
     <summary> Click to see a sample config file I've been using for development </summary>

-Using this config, it takes approximately 16' to download and about 20' (noting that install is incomplete) on my M2 Macbook Pro.
+Using this config, it takes approximately 16' to download (over a ~200MB/s WiFi connection) and ~45' to install on my M2 Macbook Pro (note the install is incomplete).
 (Note this step uses up to  10 CPU cores.)

 ```
 [remote path]